Configuring the on-premises gateway for high availability

 keytool -importcert -file minio.crt -keystore cacerts -alias minio- Navigate to the /IIGateway_INSTALL_DIR/hii directory.

-- Open the docker-compose.yaml file or podman-compose.yaml file with a text editor.
+- Open the docker-compose.yaml file or podman-compose.yaml file by using a text editor.

 - Search for the mediator section.